freenas/freenas-docs/userguide/system.rst

   Maintenance-only updates to the older version of %brand%.
 Upgrading to FreeNAS-11-STABLE is recommended to ensure that the system receives bug fixes and new features.

-To change the train, use the drop-down menu to make a different selection.

-.. note:: The train selector does not allow downgrades.
-For example, the STABLE train cannot be selected while booted into a Nightly boot environment, or a 9.10 train cannot be selected while booted into a 11 boot environment.
-To go back to an earlier version after testing or running a more recent version, reboot and select a boot environment for that earlier version.
-This screen can then be used to check for updates that train.

 #endif freenas